mobluse/olpybasic/README.md

     troff() # trace off
     run()

-Please create issues if you have bug reports, suggestions for e.g. code improvement (I'm a Python/MicroPython beginner), or feature requests.
+Please create issues if you have bug reports, suggestions for e.g. code improvements (I'm a Python/MicroPython beginner), or feature requests.
 This should be very light weight, but also comfortable to use.

-Planned changes: There will probably be a label mechanism for `goto` as in C or COMAL. `for` loops might be implemented, by converting them to `if` with `goto`s like in Ratfor.
+Planned changes: `for` loops might be implemented, by converting them to `if` with `goto`s like in Ratfor.

 Run OLPyBASIC online in browser: https://my.numworks.com/python/mobluse/olpybasic